uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

 Furthermore, we should define which :code:`dataset` to train the models on, and which :code:`labels` to predict.
+The labels are defined based on the metadata file (repertoire datasets) or metadata column mapping (sequence or receptor datasets), see :ref:`How to import data into immuneML` for details.
 In most cases there will only be one label, but it is possible to specify multiple labels in order to train multiple different classifiers.